Back to press room

 Based on these findings, Finance Watch presents six recommendations to increase access to financial services for vulnerable groups and so prevent financial and social exclusion:

-1. allow basic payment accounts to be offered to those without full documentation, with appropriately adapted features;
+1. allow basic payment accounts to be offered to those without full documentation, with adapted and appropriate features;

 2. regulate the use of credit scoring and prevent discrimination;